mvolkmann/MyUnixEnv/notes/EmmetNotes.md

     to include javascript: 'javascriptreact'
 - after typing an Emmet snippet, press tab to expand it
   * when using Vim emulation, must be in insert mode
+- the cursor will automatically be moved to an insertion point within the expansion
+  * for snippets with multiple insertion points, press tab to jump to the next one and shift-tab to jump to the previous one
+- suggestions are displayed as snippets are typed
+  * to use the top suggestion before the snippet is fully entered, press tab
+  * to use a different suggestion, use to the arrows keys to navigate to it and press tab
+- to see the expansion before it is applied, press ctrl-space to open the "documentation fly-out" to the right of the suggestion
 - to enable Vim emulation
   * select View...Extensions
   * enter vscodevim in the search input